Application Requirements & Instructions

 Please submit three letters of recommendation with your application.
 It is preferred that your recommenders have earned a PhD or a similar terminal degree and they should confirm your academic work and professional experiences.
 Send an email to your recommenders through the application system.
 The application system will provide them with directions on how to submit their recommendations electronically.

 The Department of Sociology will accept recommendation letters after the December 15 deadline.
 You will not be penalized for the late arrival; however, if the letter is submitted too long after the deadline, it might not be considered.

-Upload your unofficial transcripts from each college or university that you have attended in the “Educational Background” section on ApplyYourself.
+Upload your unofficial transcripts from each college or university that you have attended.
 Once you are admitted, the Graduate School requires official transcripts to be submitted and approved before you are eligible to enroll.

 The Official Graduate Record Examinations (GRE) score is required for all applicants to the Sociology Graduate Program.
 Have your GRE results sent directly from Educational Testing Service (ETS) to the University of Minnesota-Twin Cities using the institutional code 6874 and department code of 2102.
 Official GRE scores must be sent by the Educational Testing Service (ETS) to The Graduate School and received by the December 15th deadline.
 The Department of Sociology asks that you self-report your unofficial score reports.

 All non-native English speakers are required to submit Test of English as a Foreign Language (TOEFL) official scores with their application materials.